 The types of homework and projects you receive in an online PTA program will vary depending on the college you attend, but in general, students will draft treatment plans for mock patients, describe the workings of body systems, identify body structures in charts, and demonstrate their knowledge of therapeutic exercise and rehabilitation techniques in labs.
 In addition, students must attend a full-time clinical internship (40 hours a week) where they work with patients in inpatient and outpatient settings.
 These internships take place at clinical sites approved by your program under the supervision of licensed physical therapists and other medical professionals.

 Building a Career

 In most states, physical therapist assistants are required by law to possess an associate degree from a physical therapy program accredited by the Commission on Accreditation in Physical Therapy Education.
 In addition, most states require PTAs to be licensed, a process that requires the completion of an appropriate degree program and passing one or more exams, according to the U.S. Bureau of Labor Statistics (BLS).
-The median yearly wage for physical therapist assistants was $49,690 as of May 2010, the BLS noted, a respectable salary for a healthcare career that only requires an associate degree.
+The median yearly wage for physical therapist assistants was $49,690, the BLS noted, a respectable salary for a healthcare career that only requires an associate degree.